-For the IQ program we have developed a distance technology model that permits students to attend their IQ classes either in person or online.
-Starting in Fall 2007 we now offer courses that are fully web enabled.
+For the IQ program, we have developed a distance technology model that permits students to attend their IQ classes either in person or online.
 Students attending online will be able to see the course materials being presented on the classroom screen, hear the conversions in the classroom, and be able to ask questions and participate in discussions along with the students sitting physically in the classroom.
 Instructors will record each class meeting so that students can revisit any part of any class meeting at any time.
-This new type of fully web enabled class will be available for the regularly listed IQ courses each semester.
-Because students can either take the class in person or online no differentiation is made between these Web-enabled courses and traditional courses on students’ transcripts.
+Fully web enabled class will be available for all regularly listed information quality and information science courses each semester.
+Because students can either take the class in person or online, no differentiation is made between these web-enabled courses and traditional courses on students’ transcripts.
 As long as enrollment does not exceed the physical class size, students can choose for any given semester whether to attend physically or online.

 Please keep the following important items in mind:

-If you are a remote student (i.e. you do not live within 25 miles of the Little Rock, AR area) you are responsible for finding your own proctor at a library, community college or university in your area.
-An acceptable proctor includes:
+If you are a remote student (i.e. you do not live within 50 miles of the Little Rock, AR area) you are responsible for finding your own proctor at a library, community college, or university in your area.
+Your nomination is subject approval by the IQ program coordinator.

-IMPORTANT NOTE: Your proctor must be able to receive and return exams in a timely manner.
-We will not accept proctors who cannot receive and send exam materials by either fax or email attachment.
+IMPORTANT NOTE: An acceptable proctor must be able to receive and return exams in a timely manner.
+We will not confirm proctors who cannot receive and send exam materials by either fax or email attachment.

 Unacceptable proctors include:

 Please be aware you may be charged a fee by your proctor.
 These practices vary among colleges, universities, and private testing centers.
-You are responsible for any fees incurred with the administration of your exam, including postage to return the exam.
+Remote students are responsible for any fees incurred with the administration of your exam, including postage to return the exam.

 Your instructor will need the following contact information for your proctor: Name, Title, Institution, Street Address, Phone, Fax, Email Address, and Website.
 We will verify your proctor and explain to them the procedures we ask them to follow.
 If the proctoring is mailing the completed exam back to the instructor, we will ask your proctor to fax us the completed exam prior to mailing it.